bluehalo/broad-hammer/README.md

 # AnVIL Data Ingestion

-Automation for AnVIL data submitters to self service their code before manual review by QC
+> Automation for AnVIL data submitters to self service their code before manual review by QC

 ## Getting Started

 Requirements

 - Admin access to the Google Form provided to the submitter
+- A service account with the following permissions:
+  - `iam.serviceAccountUser`

 ### GitHub secrets